-Renting a place comes with a lot of issues, and the first thing you need to lead a happy life in the rented property, is to have a good relationship with your landlord.
+Renting a place comes with a lot of issues, and the first thing you need to lead a happy life in the rented property is to have a good relationship with your landlord.
 However, this is a lot easier said than done.
 Here are the most common problems with landlords tenants encounter.

 Problems With Landlords: Money

 #1.
-Problems with security deposit
+Problems with the security deposit

 There are approved tenancy deposit protection schemes where every landlord has to put the deposit within 30 days after receiving it.

-So, when the landlord has a problem, the agency can asses it and decide whether they have a point or not.
+So, when the landlord has a problem, the agency can assess it and decide whether they have a point or not.
 If the landlord’s claim is dismissed and said deposit is not paid back, the tenant can take the landlord to court for compensation.

 Other instances of landlord wrongdoing may include significant deductions when the deposit is paid back, which might seem unfair.
-In this case, the tenant has to check whether the tenancy agreement contains any clause about it, and if the deductions are too much.
+In this case, the tenant has to check whether the tenancy agreement contains any clause about it and if the deductions are too much.
 If the landlord still does not see their mistake, the tenant can take them to court.